techiew/FollowMePls/README.md

 Feel free to provide suggestions, code or pull requests.
 - Thanks very much to **rcouch00** for his ongoing interest and multiple pull requests.
+- Thanks to **Wolfyo_** for his suggestion on adding the !mount, !dismount and vendor/transmog mounting features.

 ## More addons
 You can find more of my addons in this repo: https://github.com/techiew/WoW-Addons